 Can I ask another question?

-Yes, go to the contacts page option and either call me or send me an email with your question.
+Yes, either call me or send me an email with your question.

 - Melton Mowbray